 Foresight’s Great Myth – “It is Rarely Worth Doing as It Is So Often Wrong”

-Each of us will be quite wrong at times when we try to explore probable, possible, or preferable futures.
-For some good histories of prediction and forecasting failures, see Steven Schnaars Megamistakes (1989), Laura Lee’s Bad Predictions (2000), Nicholas Taleb’s Fooled By Randomness (2005), Bob Seidensticker’s Future Hype (2006), Adam Gordon’s Future Savvy (2008), and Doug Hubbard’s The Failure of Risk Management (2008).
-For more on our poor record of exploring the scope of possible futures, see William Sherden’s excellent The Fortune Sellers (1994) and Taleb’s The Black Swan (2010).
-Our very weak ability to uncover and plan usefully for preferable futures is also well documented.
-See Henry Mintzberg’s The Rise and Fall of Strategic Planning (2000), Clay Christensen’s The Innovators Dilemma (2013) and Walter Kiechel’s The Lords of Strategy (2010) for three great accounts.
+For some great histories of learning failures, see Liddell Hart’s classic and brief Why Don’t We Learn from History?
+(1971), Peter Senge’s The Fifth Discipline: The Art and Practice of the Learning Organization (1990), and Mui and Carroll’s Billion Dollar Lessons (2009).
+For some great prediction and forecasting failures, see Steven Schnaars Megamistakes (1989), Laura Lee’s Bad Predictions (2000), Nicholas Taleb’s Fooled By Randomness (2005), Bob Seidensticker’s Future Hype (2006), Adam Gordon’s Future Savvy (2008), and Doug Hubbard’s The Failure of Risk Management (2008).
+For examples of our failure to appropriately explore the scope of possible futures, see William Sherden’s excellent The Fortune Sellers (1994) and Taleb’s The Black Swan (2010).
+For examples of our failure to uncover and plan adaptively for preferable futures, see Henry Mintzberg’s The Rise and Fall of Strategic Planning (2000), Clay Christensen’s The Innovators Dilemma (2013) and Walter Kiechel’s The Lords of Strategy (2010).

-Never have there been more specialists with more models, implicit and explicit, doing forecasting and prediction in the world, never has there been a richer environment for exploring possible and preferable futures, and never has more economic value been created by those individuals and organizations who have been best and fastest at seeing and getting strategic about what comes next.
+Never have there been more specialists with more models, implicit and explicit, doing forecasting and prediction in the world, never has there been a richer social, technical, and scientific environment for exploring possible and preferable futures, and never has more economic value been created by those individuals and organizations who have been best and fastest at seeing and getting strategic about what comes next.
 We’ll meet some of these folks in the pages to come.